 - Heaped tbsp of Kasuri Methi dried fenugreek - optional

-Mix in the diced tomato, spinach and a cup of hot water, bring to a boil then simmer for 20-25 minutes until tender.
+- Mix in the diced tomato, and ½-1 cup of hot water (more for stainless steel, less for non stick) and simmer for 20-25 minutes or until the chicken is tender.

 - Crank up the heat to dry up the excess water and add your kasuri methi and saute for a minute.

 - Now add your spinach - spinach is a naturally watery green so at this stage your goal is to cook the moisture out of the spinach and have the oil rise above your dish.
 This takes about 10-12 minutes on medium heat.

 - Adjust seasoning - a squeeze of lemon juice is lovely here, but you can also add some garam masala, and/or extra chilies.